Documents and templates

 metadata={...}

-)Can we attach files to models, artifacts, or documents?
+)Can we attach files to records, artifacts, or documents?

-Yes, attachment type inventory fields are available for custom use.12 Once created, attachment type fields allow you to upload supporting files to your model.
+Yes, attachment type inventory fields are available for custom use.15 Once created, attachment type fields allow you to upload supporting files to your record (model).

-- Out-of-the-box functionality is included for attaching files to model artifacts.
+- Out-of-the-box functionality is included for attaching files to artifacts.

 - You can also attach images to document content blocks and comments.

-By default, the Customer Admin role has sufficient permissions to manage model inventory fields.
+By default, the Customer Admin role has sufficient permissions to manage inventory fields.

-Yes, as long as you can produce the image with Python or open the image from a file, you can include it in your documents with ValidMind:13
+Yes, as long as you can produce the image with Python or open the image from a file, you can include it in your documents with ValidMind:16

 - If you want to log an image as a test result, you can do so by passing the path to the image as a parameter to the custom test and then opening the file in the test function.